nicheng404/COMP1110-Lab-Exercises/src/comp1110/lab2/README.md

 * Complete your [personal journal](https://gitlab.cecs.anu.edu.au/comp1110/comp1110-labs/blob/master/journal.md) for Week 2, commit it and push at least 5 minutes prior to the lab.

-* Next week (Week 3) will be the [lab test](https://cs.anu.edu.au/courses/comp1110/assessments/labtest/).
-  You will still need to complete your personal journal for Week 3, commit and push 5 minutes prior to the lab test.

 ## Purpose

 In this lab you will learn a little more about GitLab before you write,